 The Board is responsible for directing and overseeing the business and affairs of the Company.
 The Board represents the Company's stockholders and its primary purpose is to build long-term stockholder value.
 The Board meets on a regularly scheduled basis during the year to review significant developments affecting the Company and to act on matters that, in accordance with good corporate governance, require Board approval.
 It also holds special meetings and acts by unanimous written consent when an important matter requires Board action between scheduled meetings.
-The board of directors held nine (9) meetings during 2014 and each of our directors attended all of those meetings in person except for the February 3, 2014 and the March 3, 2014 meetings where Dr. Seth Herbst was unable to attend.
+The board of directors held twenty three (23) meetings during 2015 and each of our directors attended all of those meetings in person or by teleconference except for (i) the June 24, 2015 meeting which Robert D. Burke, MD was unable to attend, (ii) the July 1, 2015 meeting which Mark A. Emalfarb was unable to attend and the August 10, 2015 and the October 18, 2015 meetings where Seth J. Herbst, MD was unable to attend.

-The board of directors currently comprises seven directors, which will be reduced to six directors following the 2015 Annual Meeting.
-The board has four standing committees: Audit, Compensation, Conflicts and Nominating.
+We have a "classified" board of directors currently fixed at six members with one vacancy in connection with the resignation of Robert D. Burke, MD on January 18, 2016.
+The board has four standing committees: Audit, Compensation, Nominating and Special.
 Michael P. Tarnok serves as Chairman of the Board of Directors and Mark A. Emalfarb as President and Chief Executive Officer of the Company.